Mitchell scores 37 in home debut, Cavs beat Wizards in OT - WHIZ News

 Cavaliers center Robin Lopez had the game’s most improbable bucket.

-While falling backward in the lane, the frizzy-haired Lopez flipped the ball blindly over his head and in before landing on his backside.
+While falling backward in the lane, the frizzy-haired, fun-loving Lopez flipped the ball blindly over his head and in before landing on his backside.

+“That was awesome,” Cavs coach J.B.
+Bickerstaff said.
+“Certain people do certain things and only certain things happen to certain people.”

 GARLAND UPDATE